Metrojet Flight 9268: Incident

 Russian media outlets claimed that the pilot reported technical problems and had requested a landing at the nearest airport before the A321 went missing.
-This claim was disputed by other sources, including the Egyptian authorities, and subsequent analysis of the flight recorder data confirmed that this was false.
-The Egyptian Civilian Aviation Ministry issued a statement that indicated the flight was at an altitude of 31,000 ft when it disappeared from radar screens after a steep descent of 5000 ft in one minute.
+This claim was disputed by other sources, including the Egyptian authorities, and subsequent analysis of the flight recorder data confirmed that the claim was false.
+The Egyptian Civilian Aviation Ministry indicated the flight was at an altitude of 31,000 ft when it disappeared from radar screens after a steep descent of 5000 ft in one minute.
 Flightradar24 shows the aircraft climbing to 33,500 ft at 404 knot before suddenly descending to 28,375 ft at 62 knot approximately 50 km north east of Nekhel, after which its position was no longer tracked.
-A bomb exploded in the aircraft, causing uncontrolled decompression, and the aircraft disintegrated in mid-air.
-All 224 passengers and crew were killed.